kae3g/grainkae3g/12025-10-23--0243--PDT--moon-vishakha------asc-gem000--sun-03rd--kae3g/graincontract/README.md

 ## 🌊 The Flow of Digital Sheaves

-Just as water flows through the mountains, information flows through the network of sheaves.
-Each sheaf preserves local information while connecting to the global topology.
-The 88 galaxies provide the cosmic structure, while the 10×10 sheaf grids provide the local granularity.
+Just as water flows through the mountains, information flows through the network of 88 sheaves.
+Each sheaf preserves local information while connecting to the global topology through grain6.

-This creates a perfect mathematical harmony:
+This creates a perfect mathematical harmony with the scaling formula **88 × 10^n**:
+- **n = -1**: 8.8 (fractional subdivision for micro-operations)
+- **n = 0**: 88 base sheaves (like kae3g)
+- **n = 1**: 880 sheaves at first scale
-- 88 galaxies × 100 sheaves per galaxy = 8,800 total sheaves
+- **n = 2**: 8,800 sheaves at second scale
-- Each sheaf with its own 10×10 grid = 880,000 individual data points
+- **n = 3**: 88,000 sheaves at full network scale

-- All organized according to Grothendieck's profound mathematical insights
+All organized according to Grothendieck's profound mathematical insights, with each sheaf running grain6 as its sovereign operating system.

 ## 📚 Course Content